PrestaShopCorp/nestjs-context/README.md

 ```
 Be careful: by default, "convertToContextModule" will set your module name to "ContextModule", if you are using
 it for a module that is not the main module of the application, it could cause your module to be ignored -in the
-case there is another "global" context module that is being loaded before-.
+case there is another context module that is being loaded before-.
 If you want to keep your module name
 instead and to keep unique context for your application, you must specify it explicitly:
 ```typescript
 @Module({})